ctk3b/pyoz/docs/units.md

-Units are converted to angstroms and kT internally.
+All input units are expected in angstroms and kT